Graduate Program Coordinator Handbook

 - chair the Graduate Program Awards Committee and make recommendations as required by the terms of policies and awards.

 On an ongoing basis, the GPC has the responsibility to:

 - Chair and/or participate in the Graduate Program Committee(s) overseeing the graduate program(s) of their academic unit.

 - submit course changes, additions and/or deletions on behalf of their program/unit.

-- prepare documentation for the Institutional Quality Assurance Process (IQAP) for cyclical review of existing graduate programs.
+- prepare documentation for and participate in the Institutional Quality Assurance Process (IQAP) cyclical review of their graduate programs.